Carrier/Bryant AC Fault Codes Explained

 Carrier/Bryant AC Repair in Wisconsin

 Don't ignore fault codes during the summer.
-A system that trips once and resets may be signaling a developing problem that, left unaddressed, becomes a compressor failure at the worst possible time.
+A system that trips once and resets may be signaling a developing problem that, left unaddressed, becomes a compressor failure at the worst possible time — typically the hottest week of the year.

 .webp)